-- Standard Muffin or Cupcake Liners (tulip style can be used too—yields even fewer muffins)
+- Standard Muffin or Cupcake Liners (tulip style liners can be used too—yields even fewer muffins)

 - 12 Cavity Muffin Tin

-Step 3 - Whisk the dry ingredients together.
+Step 3.
+Whisk the dry ingredients together.
 Use either a medium- or large-size mixing bowl to whisk together the all-purpose flour, baking powder, baking soda, ground cinnamon, ground nutmeg, and salt.
-Fold in your chopped apples, and if you'd like, chopped walnuts.
-I sometimes choose to add them, other times, not.
+Fold in your chopped apples and, if you'd like, chopped walnuts.
+I sometimes choose to add them, and other times not.

-Step 4 - Mix the wet ingredients together.
+Step 4.
+Mix the wet ingredients together.
 Whisk together the egg, granulated sugar, melted butter, buttermilk, and vanilla extract.
-I whisk together the first 5 ingredients, then I add in the buttermilk and vanilla extract.
+I whisk together the first five ingredients, then add the buttermilk and vanilla extract.
 You can use either whole milk or buttermilk.
 See the quick tips section below for additional buttermilk substitutions.

-I filled each liner up to the very top using a 3.4 tablespoon size cookie scoop.
+I filled each liner up to the very top using a 3.4 tablespoon-sized cookie scoop.
 They rose up and domed slightly.
-For tulip style liners, you can fill them up even a little more.
+For tulip-style liners, you can fill them up even a little more.

 You can, but you may find the muffins are greasier and don't rise or dome nearly as much.